 Not a 5, but better than a 3.
 And the big songs, some of the most Millennial-ass anthems ever, are so damn good.
 Most Millennial shit I'm like whatever about, but for whatever reason, these ones really fuckin' do it for me.

-Reakwon Album that's equal-part Ghostface, who's brilliant as ever.
+Reakwon album that's equal-part Ghostface, who's brilliant as ever.
 Essential Ghostface.
 Essential everyone on this absolutely quintessential Wu-Tang album.
-This album has all the shit one may want from Wu-Tang.
-It's a longer-playing album, but stays afloat the whole time; there's no dips really.
+This album has all the shit one may ever want from Wu-Tang.
+It's a longer-playing album, but stays afloat the whole time with no dips.

 Cuban Linx is in the top echelon of the Wu - everyone knows this.

 Groovy.
 I heard Natty Dread a bit ago on the list and liked it but wasn't super into it.
 This one's more fluid, like wavy and soothing.
 The songs you've heard a million times fit nicely here.
-It's overall just really nice.
+Really good album.
+Giving a 4 as I find myself wanting to return to it.

 If someone said Heroes is the quintessential Bowie album, I wouldn't disagree.
 It's really, really hard to fuck with this one.
 11/10.
 Perfect all the way.
 I listen to this album like it's a religion.
 The light, the truth, the way.